 1. Staff working at clients’ sites

 2. Business and home loan repayments can be deferred for 6 months

 3. RBA update – lower rates, more lending

 1. Staff on site

-We’re talking with our clients about measures to put in place for staff who have to work at clients’ sites.
+We’re talking with our business coaching clients about measures to put in place for staff who have to work at clients’ sites.

 Firstly, to comply with social distancing requirements (1.5-2 metres), all non-essential team meetings should be put on hold.
 Any essential team meetings (e.g. toolbox meetings) should be conducted by phone or video conference.